-It’s important to note that even though a late payment won’t show on credit reports for generally at least 30 days, late fees may be applied quickly after the payment due date.
+It’s important to note that even if a late payment doesn’t show up on credit reports immediately, late fees may be applied quickly after the due date.

 If you have missed a payment on your account by 30 days or more, but you are able to pay it before the next payment due date, your lender or creditor should report the account as being current, but the late payment that they may have already reported will remain on your credit reports for seven years.